envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What is a CodeQL query pack?

-a) It's a set of pre-compiled queries with all transitive dependencies such as libraries and models
+a) It's a set of results that were generated in the process of analyzing a CodeQL database

-b) It's a library used by CodeQL queries
+b) It's a collection of CodeQL queries

-c) It's a collection of CodeQL queries
+c) It's a library used by CodeQL queries

-d) It's a set of results that were generated in the process of analyzing a CodeQL database
+d) It's a set of pre-compiled queries with all transitive dependencies such as libraries and models

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** D</span>

 It's a set of pre-compiled queries with all transitive dependencies such as libraries and models